 Getting that album cover

-First of all, download it (you'll need to register in the forums before doing that), decompress it (use the password shown in the image below) and open it in Word:
+First of all, download the new version or the original template (you'll need to register in the forums before doing that), decompress it (use the password shown in the image below) and open it in Word:

 Let's say you want to make labels for the 'Brothers in arms' album from Dire Straits in cassette.
 First of all you need the cover image.
 You can easily find it in google.
 Just search that and go to the Image tab and you'll see a lot of images.
 Click over the first one: